Wolkabout/WolkGateway/README.md

 * CMake - version 3.5 or later
 * Mosquitto MQTT broker
 * OpenSSL
-* Poco
 * Optional: Docker CE (For running WolkGateway inside Docker container)

 Former can be installed on Debian based system from terminal by invoking:

-`apt-get install mosquitto cmake libssl-dev libpoco-dev`
+`apt-get install mosquitto cmake libssl-dev`

 Building
 ------